 Governors use a variety of ways to communicate with their Members, by email, through the RUH website and in the quarterly community magazine, Insight.
 They may also hold constituency meetings and invite Members.
-Following the COVID-19 pandemic Governors held a number of meetings virtually and we are considering holding a mix of face to face and virtual meetings going forward.
+We are considering how virtual forums can be used to aid communication with Members in light of the COVID-19 pandemic.